python-ffmpegio/python-namedpipe/readme.md

     # - for an inbound pipe, specify the read access mode 'rb' or 'rt'
     # - for an outbound pipe, specify the write access mode 'wb or 'wt'

+    pipe.readable() # returns True if yields a readable stream pipe.writable() # returns True if yields a writable stream

     # 2. Get the pipe path via pipe.path or str(pipe) to start the client program
     sp.run(['my_client', pipe.path])